Adobe Stock/ Fischer Food Design

 265 N Central Ave, Hartsdale; 914.949.2900

 Bareburger’s first location opened circa 2009 in Astoria, Queens, with the goal of bringing a variety of organic burgers to the masses.
 How wide a variety?
-Take your pick of beef, bison, chicken, turkey, or multiple distinct veggie options, and go from there.
-You can customize your own burger from patty to pickins, or choose from a selection of house-made offerings like the Supreme — organic beef and Colby with smoked bacon, chopped fries, onion rings, organic lettuce, and special sauce on brioche — or the Sweet Bison Blues — all-natural bison and bleu cheese with smoked bacon, caramelized onion, bacon jam, and Meyer lemon honey on the bun of your choice.
+Take your pick of beef, bison, chicken, turkey, or multiple distinct veggie options and go from there.
+You can customize your own burger from patty to pickings or choose from a selection of house-made offerings like the Supreme — organic beef and Colby with smoked bacon, chopped fries, onion rings, cheddar cheese, and special sauce on brioche — or the Sweet Bison Blues — all-natural bison and blue cheese with smoked bacon, caramelized onion, and bacon jam on the bun of your choice.

 There are plenty of other wild choices, too, and, with three locations in Westchester County and two more in neighboring Ridgefield and Stamford, you won’t have to travel too far to get there.